AlexDaichendt/site/src/routes/blog/software-recommendations/+page.md

 alternatives out there.
 Over the years I tried out many different services and software.
 I will present what worked best for me here.

 An encompassing resource I am recommending is [PrivacyGuides](https://www.privacyguides.org/).
 However, their recommendations are at times rather purist.
 Everyone should use whatever works best for them.
 Privacy is not a black-and-white game.
+Every bit of big-tech helps to minimize your digital footprint and puts you into a position to decide what people find about you online.

 ## Utilities